PU5KOD/XLX_Installer/README.md

  - Dashboard files are in /var/www/html/xlxd/
  - Apache site path in /etc/apache2/sites-available/xlx*

-## To interact with xlxd after installation:
+## To interact with XLX after installation
 To <b>start</b>, <b>stop</b>, <b>restart</b>, or verify the <b>status</b> of the application use one of the corresponding commands:
 ```sh
 sudo systemctl start xlxd.service